zcoo/fluss/website/docs/maintenance/observability/quickstart.md

 ## Observability with Prometheus, Loki and Grafana

-We provide a minimal quickstart configuration for application observability with Prometheus (metric aggregation system), Loki (log aggregation sytem) and Grafana (dashboard system).
+We provide a minimal quickstart configuration for application observability with Prometheus (metric aggregation system), Loki (log aggregation system) and Grafana (dashboard system).

 The quickstart configuration comes with 2 metric dashboards.